 - Enjoy a wildlife walk with a licensed guide.
 The guide will provide you with the best places to view wildlife all the while giving you time for photos and enjoying the scenery.

 - Bardiya National Park also has elephant encounter options.
 Again, it’s important to do your homework for this adventure.

 - A four-wheeled drive is a great opportunity to cover a larger amount of ground and really see all of the diversity this ecosystem holds.
 It is a nice option too if you find yourself less desirous to be ambulatory.

 - Rafting on the Karnali River can be a thrilling way to explore the park.
 Take a day and enjoy nature’s highways.

 Whichever park you choose, and whatever activity suits your passions please don’t forget a few essentials.
-It is strongly recommended you get a complete list from the agency you book through for any specific needs for your tour.
+It is strongly recommended that you get a complete list from the agency you book through for any specific needs for your tour.
 Here are a few things to get you started.

 Packing Checklist Jungle Safari

 - Bug repellent, something containing DEET is best